patriciomaseda/react-training/README.md

 ```
 To see this code working please checkout branch __03-hello-state__ on this repository.

+###When should I use state?

+__NEVER__, or almost never.

+Sometimes, but rarely, it can be useful for a component to maintain internal state.
+Only if your state isn’t causing side-effects, __maybe__ it’s OK.

 ##Concept of stateless functional component

+Stateless components may also be referred to as Pure Components, or even Dumb Components, and are meant to represent any React Component declared as a function that has no state and returns the same markup given the same props.

+These kind of components have to be majority in any application.
+B, Because of that from React 0.14 ability to write these stateless components as functions has been added.

 ##LifeCycle methods